r1m/GSExtended/README.md

 /Number of voter still in BC/ : /Voters/ -> /Thoses who left/
 ```

+**In history, I can't see who voted**

+GS only gives vote number in history for songs that were played before you joined the BC.
+You can only see voters' names for songs that you listened.

 **How to know which tracks are autovoted ?**

 On songs listing you can see tracks that you marked as autovote.
 Currently there is now way to see a list of all autovoted songs.